sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-03/README.md

 We have obtained the contract class `Tictactoe` by loading the contract artifact file.
 When the user clicks the start button, the contract is initialized with the public keys of two players `alice` and `bob`.
 The public key can be obtained through the `getDefaultPubKey()` interface of `Signer`.

-The following code initializes the contract and calls `markAsGenesis()` to mark the the contract is stateful and is ready to be deployed.
+The following code initializes the contract.

 ```ts